pierre-24/osmipy/documentation/source/tutorial/1_about-smiles.rst

     The question is always "how to read ``(a,b,c,d)`` so that the sequence matches ``(0,1,2,3)``".
     To do so, the first part is to set a ``start`` atom (the others are the ``refs`` in the implementation) and set the corresponding ``value``.

+About canonical SMILES
+______________________

+There is therefore many way to make a valid SMILES for a given molecule.
+To handle this, people propose canonicalization schemes (rewrite the SMILES string in a way that the output is always the same for a given molecule), that consists in two parts:

+1. Renumber the atoms (the vertices of the graph) based on some invariant(s), in a way that is (normally) unique ;
+2. Starts by the atom with the lowest number out of the previous step, and perform some branching decision during the exploration (once again, in a *unique* way).

+The critical part is actually the first one.
+For example, the algorithm developed by D. Weininger in 1989 (CANGEN) fails for some structures.

 Parsing SMILES with ``osmipy``